Charged lepton flavor violating processes in the Grimus-Neufeld model: The Grimus-Neufeld model

 \subsection{Scalar and Yukawa sectors}

 In principle, \gls{clfv} in the \gls{gnm} can be analyzed for a general \gls{thdm} scalar sector.
 However, to highlight the similarities between models we consider the scalar potential to be $Z_2$ symmetric.
 The Higgs sector of the model contains two Higgs doublets $H_{1,2}$.
-With all parameters \textemdash{} $\lambda_{i}$ and $m_{ij}$ \textemdash{} written in the Higgs basis, the potential takes the form:
+The potential takes the form:

-By definition of the Higgs basis, only the first Higgs doublet $H_{1}$ acquires a \gls{vev}{} $v$, and we parametrize the two doublets as:
+Only the first Higgs doublet $H_{1}$ acquires a \gls{vev}{} $v$, and we parametrize the two doublets as:

-All the \gls{sm} particles, including $H_1$, are assigned an even parity under the $Z_2$ symmetry, while $H_{2}$ and the additional sterile neutrino $N$ are odd.\footnote{For fermions we use the notation of two component Weyl spinors.} The latter enters the Lagrangian with a complex Majorana mass term $M$ and new Yukawa-like coupling \flavorY{i}{j} to the $SU(2)$ lepton doublets $\ell_j$, where $j$ denotes the generation:
+All the \gls{sm} particles, including $H_1$, are assigned an even parity under the $Z_2$ symmetry, while $H_{2}$ and the additional sterile neutrino $N$ are odd.\footnote{For fermions we use the notation of two component Weyl spinors.} The latter enters the Lagrangian with, in general, complex Majorana mass term $M$ and new Yukawa-like coupling \flavorY{i}{j} to the $SU(2)$ lepton doublets $\ell_j$, where $j$ denotes the generation:

 The matrix $\epsilon=i\sigma_2$ combines the two doublets to an $SU(2)$ invariant product.
+The Majorana mass $M$ is made real by adjusting the phase of $N$.
 Terms with the neutrino Yukawa couplings \flavorY{1}{} to the first Higgs doublet in eq.~\eqref{eq:lepton neutrino yukawa} explicitly break the $Z_2$ symmetry.
 The \gls{sm}-like $Z_2$-preserving Yukawa sector reads as: